StochLab/SlopedTerrainLinearPolicy/README.md

         python testStoch2_policy.py

-the following test parameters can be changed while testing the policy,
+The policies for Laikago and HyQ could be tested similarly by running the scripts *testLaikago_policy.py* and *testHyQ_policy.py* respectively.The following test parameters can be changed while testing the policy,

 | Parameter     |About        |  type | Allowed values|unit|
 |:-------------:|:-------------:|:-----:|:---------:|:-----:|